huyoujinlab/scRCAT-seq/data_processing_and_machine_learning/data_processing/README.md

 ## 8. Remove useless end

-As the library is pair-end reads, we remove one side which doesn't contain TSS information.
+As the library is pair-end reads, we remove one side which doesn't contain TSS information:

 ```
 for i in `ls  ~/zjw/20190109/final_out |grep "bed"|grep "L1_1"`